On P^1-stabilization in unstable motivic homotopy theory: Preliminaries on unstable and stable motivic homotopy theory

 \begin{proof} Set $\mathscr{X}\langle 0 \rangle = \mathscr{X}$.
 We define $\mathscr{X} \langle i \rangle$ inductively as follows.
 Since $\mathscr{X} \langle i \rangle$ is $n_i$-connective, its first non-trivial homotopy sheaf appears in degree $n_i$.
 If $n_i = 1$, then we define $\mathscr{X} \langle i+1 \rangle$ to be the fiber of the composite map:

+Since $\bpi_1(\mathscr{X})$ is nilpotent, it is very strongly $\aone$-invariant by \cite[Proposition 2.11]{ABHWhitehead}.
+In that case, the kernel of the map $\bpi_1(\mathscr{X}) \to \bpi_1(\mathscr{X})^{ab}_{\aone}$ is again nilpotent and thus itself very strongly $\aone$-invariant.
+Moreover, the resulting $\aone$-derived series necessarily terminates after finitely many steps, again because of the definition of nilpotence.
 If $n_i > 1$, then we define $\mathscr{X} \langle i+1 \rangle$ to be the fiber of the corresponding $k$-invariant in the Postnikov tower.
-The assumption that $\mathscr{X}$ is solvable guarantees that $n_i$ is eventually greater than $1$ and we conclude. \end{proof}
+The assumption that $\mathscr{X}$ has $\aone$-nilpotent fundamental sheaf of groups guarantees that $n_i$ is eventually greater than $1$ and we conclude. \end{proof}

 \begin{entry}[Nilpotent motivic spaces] A pointed, connected motivic space $\mathscr{X}$ is called {\em simple} if $\bpi_1(\mathscr{X})$ is abelian and the action of $\bpi_1(\mathscr{X})$ on higher homotopy sheaves is trivial.
 Any motivic $h$-space is simple.
-A motivic space is called {\em nilpotent} if $\bpi_1(\mathscr{X})$ is $\aone$-nilpotent and acts $\A^1$-nilpotently on higher homotopy sheaves \cite[Definition 3.3.1]{AFHLocalization}.
-Note that any nilpotent motivic space is solvable in the sense above.
+A pointed connected motivic space is called (weakly) {\em nilpotent} if $\bpi_1(\mathscr{X})$ is $\aone$-nilpotent and acts (locally) $\A^1$-nilpotently on higher homotopy sheaves \cite[Definition 3.3.1]{AFHLocalization}.
 If $\mathscr{X}$ is a nilpotent motivic space, then the usual Postnikov tower of $\mathscr{X}$ admits a functorial principal refinement \cite[Theorem 5.1]{ABHWhitehead}.
 For later use, and to make the presentation more self-contained we summarize this in the following statement. \end{entry}

 \begin{proposition} If $\mathscr{X}$ is a nilpotent motivic space, then the Postnikov tower admits a functorial principal refinement.
-More precisely, there exist a weakly increasing sequence of integers $n_i, i \geq 2$, strictly $\aone$-invariant sheaves $\mathbf{A}_i(\mathscr{X})$, morphisms $\mathscr{X} \to \mathscr{X}_i$, and fiber sequences of the form
+More precisely, there exist a weakly increasing sequence of integers $n_i \geq 2$, strictly $\aone$-invariant sheaves $\mathbf{A}_i(\mathscr{X})$, morphisms $\mathscr{X} \to \mathscr{X}_i$, and fiber sequences of the form

-such that: \begin{enumerate}[noitemsep,topsep=1pt] \item the induced map $\mathscr{X} \to \lim_i \mathscr{X}_i$ is an equivalence \item $n_i \to \infty$ as $i \to \infty$. \end{enumerate} \end{proposition}
+such that: \begin{enumerate}[noitemsep,topsep=1pt] \item $\mathscr{X}_0 = \ast$ \item the induced map $\mathscr{X} \to \lim_i \mathscr{X}_i$ is an equivalence \item $n_i \to \infty$ as $i \to \infty$. \end{enumerate} \end{proposition}